Updated —

 Bab el-Mandeb

 The southern entrance to the Red Sea, between Yemen, Djibouti and Eritrea.
 Bab el-Mandeb carries approximately 10–12% of global seaborne crude trade under normal conditions and is the only maritime route between the Suez Canal and the Indian Ocean.
 The chokepoint has been under intermittent attack risk from Houthi maritime forces since late 2023; many vessels now transit with AIS transponders dark for operational security, complicating accurate vessel counts.
-Flow estimates suggest approximately 30% of pre-war volumes are currently transiting; the remainder route around the Cape of Good Hope at significant time and cost penalty.
+The threat that materialized in direct tanker strikes in late July has continued escalating since: this week, Yemen's Houthis killed six people in a fresh Red Sea attack and struck Saudi Arabia's Jazan refinery again.
+It directly threatens the Saudi East-West pipeline and the UAE's Fujairah route (itself struck earlier this cycle) that have functioned as Hormuz's main bypass valves throughout this crisis.
+Despite the continued attacks, GEF's own AIS audit across this week's frames continues to show dense, ordinary transiting traffic in the strait, though a materially higher share of vessels are running SAT-AIS-only than in prior weeks — the attacks are real and escalatory, but they have not yet produced a confirmed closure of the strait itself, and much of the remainder still routes around the Cape of Good Hope at significant time and cost penalty for those unwilling to risk transit at all.

 Suez Canal